Forex Trading Software Comparison

-Based on popularity the most popular forex trading software platforms are:
+Based on popularity the best forex trading programs for 2020 are:

 1) Expert Advisors (MetaTrader)

-The reason Pepperstone is considered the best forex trading robot software is the choice of robots available in the MetaTrader market.
-This marketplace allows robots (called Expert Advisors) to be purchase or rented.
+The reason Pepperstone is seen to offer the best algorithmic trading programs is the choice of robots available in the MetaTrader Market.
+MetaTrader’s marketplace allows robots (called Expert Advisors) to be purchased or rented.
 There are over 1,700 forex trading robots and 2,100 technical indicators (some of which are free).

 The diversity of expert advisors is not the only reason for MetaTrader’s popularity, it’s also the fact you can test them prior to purchase.
-This is through their demo versions.
-Bots can also be run through a forex VPS ensuring 24 hour a day potential trading.
+This is through demo versions of MT4.
+Bots can also be run through a forex VPS allowing for 24 hour a day trading.

 2) cAlgo (cTrader)

 cTrader is the second most popular forex trading platform and is often the preferred choice from advanced forex traders.
-We recommend IC Markets for those considering this platform.
+We recommend IC Markets for those considering trading forex on the cTrader platform.

-cAlgo allows forex traders to build their own custom technical indicators and robots (known as cBots) utilising the modern C# API.
-C# is one of the most common programming language, is human readable and easy to use.
+cAlgo, cTraders algorithmic program, allows forex traders to build their own custom technical indicators and robots (known as cBots) utilising the modern C# API.
+C# is one of the most common programming languages, due to being readable by traders and easy to use.
 Code can be written using cAlgo’s code editor or Visual Studio.
-These bots can be back-tested on historical data with detailed logs, loss and profit reports and other data over specified periods.
+These bots can be backtested on historical data generating detailed logs, loss and profit reports.

-Similar to the MetaTrader Market, cTrader has the cTDN marketplace where you can download bots based on popularity, performance or rating.
+Similar to the MetaTrader Market, cTrader has the cTDN Marketplace where you can download bots based on popularity, performance and rating.
 The screenshot below shows these bots within the cTDN marketplace.

 3) Pro-Order By ProRealTime